 Since every mom is different and unique, it means each mom has got her own unique circumstances and preferences when it comes to feeding their babies.
 And to be honest, the most important thing that truly matters is that the baby is always fed whether it’s through breastfeeding or by bottle feeding.
 And it’s not uncommon to hear that moms who have decided not to breastfeed their babies are being stigmatized because of how they are feeding their babies.
 But the truth is we aren’t living in a perfect world and therefore no one should ever be judged for deciding to formula feed instead of breastfeeding the baby.

-Because of the stigma and shame, most moms aren’t aware of the benefits of formula feeding, not just from a nutritional stand point, but also how it can make their lives so much easier.
-With this in mind, let’s go straight away to the 8 ways as to how formula feeding can make your life as a mom so much easier, shall we?
+Because of the stigma and shame, most moms aren’t aware of the benefits of formula feeding, not just from a nutritional standpoint, but also how it can make their lives so much easier.
+With this in mind, let’s go straight away to the 8 ways how formula feeding can make your life as a mom so much easier, shall we?

 Unlike breastfeeding which you can’t share the experience with your husband, formula feeding allows you to share the duties of feeding the baby with your husband, something that’s priceless.
 Since new moms don’t get enough time to sleep soundly and peacefully, the ability to share the duties of feeding the baby with your husband creates some extra time for the mom to get some uninterrupted semi-sleep and that’s amazing if you were to ask a number of moms about it.